mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         -  ./annotation/expl-tablestore-export-2017-08-25-230344/tables/LemmatizerAdditions.tsv
         +  it seems that if a word on the RHS appears, then it should be translated into the LHS version Seems like NLTK stop-words more effective than spaCy ones (!)
+      Copy preproc into public repo : world_corpus.preprocess.XYZ()
+        +  update notebooks to use it
+      Create private repo for code
+      Decide on combos vs ignore combos for paper
-      ^ DONE ^
-      v TODO v
+        -  Ignore combos for now (over-complicates discussion - high branching factor) ^ DONE ^ v TODO v
       Output 'triple with extras' as separate field?